MapColonies/nginx/README.md

 Besides NGINX, this Helm Chart also deploys (on deamend) a Prometheus exporter for NGINX using [nginx-prometheus-exporter](https://github.com/nginxinc/nginx-prometheus-exporter/).
 Follow the parameters below in order to configure NGINX and its Prometheus exporter as you wish.

 ### Parameters
 For a detailed list of configurable values, please refer to the [values.md](./values.md) file.
 These are the main parameters you should adjust when you deploy this Helm Chart.
 You can find all parameters in the `values.yaml` file.

 There's an option to dynamically add annotations to the pod.
-You might find it useful if you operate on different environments and need to custom your annotations.
+You might find it useful if you operate on different environments and need to customize your annotations.
 It can be done by editing the `additionalPodAnnotations` parameter.

-There's support for instrumenting NGINX with OpenTelemetry (currently only for tracing), simply provide the OTEL_* environment variables
+There's support for instrumenting NGINX with OpenTelemetry (currently only for tracing).
+Simply provide the `OTEL_*` environment variables.

 #### Overriding NGINX configuration files
 If you wish to override the default configuration files, you can do it by providing an external ConfigMap and supplying Volumes & VolumeMounts that'll be added to the Deployment.